syncfusion-content/blazor-docs/blazor/diagram/methods.md

 ### Clone the layer

 You can clone the layers in a diagram by using the `CloneLayer` method.
-The following code shows how to clone the layers to the diagram.
+The following code shows how to clone the layers in the diagram.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams